scarych/jQuery.AJAX/README.md

-#jQuery plugin for AJAX functionality
+#jQuery plugin for AJAX functionality (minimal RESTful client/server implementation)

   Simple wrapper for XMLHttpRequests using jQuery.
 This wrapper does however support many of the current .ajax() functions configurable parameters in